ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 {{<img src="images/image74.jpg" title="Advanced settings" alt="Advanced settings">}}

-You now have access to the advanced settings of your OONI Probe app, which are enabled by default.
+You now have access to the advanced settings of your OONI Probe app, where **Debug logs** are enabled or disabled whether you agreed to share your logs while installing the OONI Probe and **VPN warning** enabled by default for all OONI Probe users.

 {{<img src="images/image97.jpg" title="Advanced settings" alt="Advanced settings">}}